The lower central series of a right-angled Artin group: The Magnus map

-$\mu$ is the \emph{Magnus map}, and is the central object of study in this section.
-Our first task is to gain some understanding of the image of a generic element of $A_\G$ under $\mu$. \begin{definition} We say that an element $m \in M$ is \emph{square-free} if there exists no word $w \in W(V)$ representing $m$ and an element $v \in V(\G)$ such that $vv$ occurs as a subword of $w$. \end{definition}
+The homomorphism $\mu$ is called the \emph{Magnus map}, and is the central object of study in this section.
+Its first extension to RAAGs was established by Droms~\cite{Droms}, who used it to show that RAAGs are residually torsion-free nilpotent, and we essentially follow his approach here.
+Our first task is to gain some understanding of the image of a generic element of $A_\G$ under $\mu$. \begin{definition} We say that an element $m \in M$ is \emph{square-free} if for all words $w \in W(V)$ representing $m$ there exists no element $v \in V(\G)$ such that $vv$ occurs as a subword of $w$. \end{definition}

 We will now relate square-free elements of $M$ to reduced words representing elements of $A_\G$.
-(Note that our words representing elements of $A_\G$ are in ${W(V \cup V^{-1})}$ rather than just $W(V)$.
+(Note that our words representing elements of $A_\G$ are in ${W(V \cup V^{-1})}$ rather than just $W(V)$).